Skip to main content

 What an OnlyFans CRM actually does (and doesn't)

 A CRM is a coordination layer for people.
 It does four things well and one thing not at all.
+The category exists because running a chatter team at scale is a logistics problem first and a software problem second.

 What it does